qureshinomaan/SplatSim/README.md

 python scripts/run_env_sim.py --agent replay_trajectory --robot-port 6001
 ```

+## Visualizing a trained policy in the Splat Sim

+TODO for diffusion policy

 ## A list of TODOs

 - [x] ~~Proper instructions for installation.
 Current instructions might not work.~~